How to Create a Project Team Charter

 The charter also shapes how your team interacts with other teams and senior management, helping you to stay on track.

-Developing a team charter requires both time and effort.
-Typically, managers host workshops – lasting anywhere between a half-day and a few full days – with the full team to gather inputs and agree on key points.
 If you want the process to work, the entire team must participate in the development and implementation of the charter; no excuses and no exceptions.

-This participation creates a sense of a ‘real team’, commitment, and accountability.
+This participation creates a sense of a real team, commitment, and accountability.

 Here are a few tools to help you prepare for the workshop and charter development:

-• Collaborative Project Management: A Handbook.
-Our free ebook offers best practice tips on team model and dynamics, individual roles and responsibilities, meetings, and decision-making.
+• Collaborative Project Management: A Handbook – Our free ebook offers best practice tips on team model and dynamics, individual roles and responsibilities, meetings, and decision-making.

-There are several ways to capture and share your team charter, for example, a word document stored on a collaborative project team site and a poster in the team area of your office.
+There are several ways to capture and share your team charter, for example, a Word document stored on a collaborative project team site and a poster in the team area of your office.

 1. Team Background